Transferable SCF-Acceleration through Solver-Aligned Initialization Learning: Introduction

 In this work, we show that the currently prevailing approach of training initial-guess models by fitting ground-state quantities is suboptimal.
 We address this with \textbf{\oursLong{} (\ours{})}, which backpropagates through the SCF algorithm to the ML initial guess, training on solver dynamics rather than ground-state references.
 This procedure is label-free and requires only molecular geometries.
-We show that \ours{} cures the size-extrapolation issues for matrix-based methods and find that ground-state loss terms degrade under \ours{} even as actual SCF convergence improves, revealing a \textbf{misalignment between ground-state supervision and initial-guess quality}.
+We show that \ours{} cures the size-extrapolation issues for matrix-based methods and reveal a \textbf{misalignment between ground-state supervision and initial-guess quality}.
+For the extension of coefficient-based models to non-local functionals proposed by \citet{liuUniversallyTransferableAcceleration2025}, the constant (non-learnable) treatment of the non-local Hamiltonian contribution makes ground-state supervision suboptimal by construction, \emph{even in distribution}.
+Training with \ours{} enables the model to learn a systematic density error compensating for this fixed approximation.